Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Lorraine sent the photos of her voluptuous Limelight’s bowing down.
 “You can see the Quick-Fire on the left is nice and upright.
 Most of the Limelight blooms are close to the ground.”

-Limelight’s football-shaped light green flowers bloom in late summer then age to pinkish-red and maroon.
+Limelight’s football-shaped light green flowers bloom in late summer and age to pinkish-red and maroon.
 They require at least eight hours of full sun to stand tall.
-I wonder if Lorraine’s neighboring viburnum may have shadowed her Limelight contributing to its floppiness as not enough sun often can cause weak branching and fewer blooms.
+I wonder if Lorraine’s neighboring viburnum may have shadowed her Limelight, contributing to its floppiness, as not enough sun often causes weak branching and fewer blooms.

 a cottage garden with patio and white picket fence